dchest/tweetnacl-js/ISSUE_TEMPLATE.md

-Please describe your problem, and if possible add, a small test case.
+Please describe your problem, and, if possible, add a small test case.

 Issues about licensing are not accepted and immediately closed.